-The storm sewer marking campaign provides a way for civic organizations and individuals to make a positive, hands on, impact on local water quality.
-EHS provides storm sewer inlet discs which state, "No Dumping - Drains to River" and adhesive to attach the discs.
-In the future, Construction Administration, in conjunction with EHS, plans to install new, revised, and more durable storm sewer markers on all new and existing storm sewer covers.
-EHS includes documentation of the installation of storm sewer markings in the annual report.
+Construction Administration provides storm sewer inlet discs that read, "No Dumping - Drains to River".
+Construction Administration, in collaboration with EHS, plans to continue installing durable storm sewer markers on all new and existing storm sewer covers.
+EHS includes documentation of the installation of these storm sewer markings in the annual report.